Kisan-jena/Kisan-jena/README.md

 ### 🙋‍♂️ About Me

 - 🎓 I'm a **3rd year student** and an **AI/ML & Data Science Enthusiast**.
-- 💻 **I know:** JavaScript, Python, C, Pandas, NumPy, React, Node, Flask, Express, TensorFlow, Streamlit, scikit-learn, and Jupyter Notebook.
+- 💻 **I know:** JavaScript, Python, C, Pandas, NumPy, React, Node, Flask, Express, TensorFlow, Streamlit, scikit-learn, Jupyter Notebook, HTML, CSS, Tailwind CSS, Jinja2, and bcrypt.
+- 🔒 Experience in implementing **authentication** and secure practices for web development.
 - 🚀 Currently solving problems on **LeetCode** and expanding my knowledge in AI, ML, and Data Science.
 - 🌱 Actively learning and contributing to projects.
 - 🚀 **Starting to contribute aggressively from December 2024**